-Romain Bourrillon, the founder of the brilliant French, chicken-rotisserie client Cocotte shares with us his autumnal salad recipe.
+Romain Bourrillon, the founder of the brilliant French, chicken-rotisserie restaurant Cocotte shares with us his autumnal salad recipe.

 - 1/2 small butternut squash